This classic tour starts every week Year round !!!

 Tel Aviv / Sea of Galilee / Tiberias

 After breakfast drive for a brief visit of the old city of Jaffa (Joppa – where Jonah took to ship to meet the whale).
 Take a short walking tour in picturesque alleys of the old, fortified town and marvel at the views from the hill top.Then drive north along the coast to the archaeological site of the port of Caesarea, built by King Herod in honor of Roman Emperor Augustus Caesar.
+Continue to Haifa, for a sightseeing tour including the Bahai Shrine- Persian Garden and Mount Carmel with a panoramic view of the city.
 Drive to Megiddo – the “Armageddon” of the Book of Revelation , After exploring the fascinating archaeological remains of this ancient city drive towards the Sea of Galilee skirting Mt.
 Tabor to arrive at Tiberias and check-in to your hotel.

 Sea of Galilee and the Golan Heights

 Visit historic Tiberias, drive along the coast of the Sea of Galilee to visit Capernaum and Tabgha, then drive up to the Mount of Beatitudes where Jesus delivered the Sermon on the Mount. optional short cruise on the lake for a vist of the anicent Jesus boat musem i kibitz Nof Ginoshar.Ascend to the rugged plateau of the Golan Heights for a panoramic view of the peaks of Mt.
 Hermon and the green pastoral Huleh valley.
 Return to Tiberias for another lovely night in town.